 “It’s a James Patterson, it’s pacey.”

 That’s how the brand is described by one of his many co-writers, Maxine Paetro.
 She, as well as other co-writers, are excited to work with the story-teller, willing to put their passion of writing together with the passion for storytelling that Patterson brings to the table.
 They are glad that they write under his brand.
 To write with him is a signal to readers that their own work deserves recognition and each one appears excited to have gotten that opportunity.

 It’s standard in the music industry, where song-writers are often unknown by audiences but gain the respect of an industry until given their chance.
 This was the way for Carole King and Bruno Mars.
 It’s not even new in writing, with multiple writers taking the name Carolyne Keene when contributing to the Nancy Drew series or Ellery Queen when writing pulp crime fiction.
 These writers did not even find themselves mentioned at all in the pages of the books, and yet their works live on decades after being published.

 James Patterson rarely receives the respect he deserves when discussed in writing groups.
 But to ignore his teachings, as a storyteller and an author, will only make your own path to success that little bit harder.

 James Patterson Teaches Writing is found at MasterClass.

 – Article by Thomas Gregory –

-Do you want to write for James Patterson too?
+Have you taken the James Patterson MasterClass writing class?
+I’d love to hear what you loved about it – or didn’t.
 Leave a comment below and I’ll get back to you as soon as I can.